vpoulailleau/simplelogging/README.md

 2018-12-02 18:44:34,902 [ERROR  ]       main_simple.py( 32):<module>             :: an error
 ```

+More examples are provided in the documentation: https://simplelogging.readthedocs.io.

 ## Credits

 This package is an extension of the logging package in the Python standard library.